carlobisda/tools-python/readMe.md

 as I'm planning to work alot more with Arch and I would like both environments to be somewhat similar if I can manage.

-One of the features ArchBand had is a simple keybind reminder permanently on the screen as a sidebar.
+One of the features ArchBang had is a simple keybind reminder permanently on the screen as a sidebar.

 So I decided to write one in Python for my usage as well.